pheetah/Angular-s-Change-Detection/document.md

      });
 }
 ```
 This is the new version of **addEventListener** created by Angular.
+As we can see, Angular changed **addEventListener**, added new functionalities to it, and one of these functionalities is the change detectiion mechanism.